-Applicants are required to provide written assurance of their proposed cost share contributions in their Full Applications.
+Applicants are required to provide written assurance of their proposed cost share contributions in the Full Application.

 Upon selection for award negotiations, Applicants are required to provide additional information and documentation regarding their cost share contributions.
 Please refer to Appendix B of the FOA for guidance on the requisite cost share information and documentation.